DX Logging Software for Amateur Radio

 ADIF Import Utility

-Several contesting, RTTY, PSK, and other data-mode programs enable you to output contact information in the Amateur Data Interchange Format (ADIF).
-DXtreme Station Log has an ADIF Import Utility that lets you import log entries from such ADIF files.
+Contesting and data-mode programs (like Fldigi, JTDX, JS8Call, and WSJT-X) let you output log entries in the Amateur Data Interchange Format (ADIF).
+DXtreme Station Log has an ADIF Import Utility that lets you import these log entries.

 Options